dmolony/DiskBrowser2/README.md

 ### Example Screens
 This image shows the main interface change from DiskBrowser.
-Instead of separate tabs for each disk, the file tree expands each disk image to show its contents.
+Instead of separate tabs for each disk, the file tree expands each disk image in place.
 ![Teaser](screens/teaser.png?raw=true "This will change") File systems within file systems can be accessed.
-The next screen shows a Pascal Area stored on a Prodos disk.
+The next screen shows the directory listing of a Pascal Area which is stored on a Prodos disk.
+All of the pascal files can be displayed as usual.
 ![Teaser](screens/teaser7.png?raw=true "Pascal area on a prodos disk image") This screen shows several SHK disk images stored as LBR files.
 ![Teaser](screens/teaser8.png?raw=true "SHK files on a prodos disk image")